Takicegek/Interpeer/whitepaper.md

 Lets just talk about the most interesting example for now, currently websites are hosted on a physical server that is located by its domain name.
 On Interpeer a website is hosted by many peers which are paid for the service they provide via a virtual currency.
 In this model any user can install the program and get paid without doing anything.

 as for people wanting website hosting, the advantage is easy to see if you look at the disadvantages of the current internet client-server model:
-- single point of failure (server).
+- single point of failure.
 - low anonymity.
-- freedom of speech is not absolute.
+- limited freedom of speech.
 - each visitor downloads from the server not each other.
-- central control of domain names.
-- ISPs control access.
+- central control of domain names and ISPs control access.
-- low Information security.
+- optional data redundancy.
-- DOS attack.
+- hackers can disrupt websites with DOS attacks.

 ## 2. Example case
 If wikipedia.org or wikileaks.org used Interpeer, they would see huge advantages:
 - content is addressed individually, so anyone viewing a page could serve it to others wanting to view it (like bitTorrent or IPFS).
-Meaning Wikipedia would not be paying for much of the traffic.
+Meaning Wikipedia would not be paying for much of the traffic and users that are close would get a speed advantage.
 - donations to keep it running would go directly to the hosting account.
 Meaning it could run autonomously.
 And donations would be anonymous.
-- If the original authors got “silenced” the website would continue to exist and be user-editable for as long as donations carried on.
+- If the original authors got “silenced” the website would continue to exist and be user-editable for as it was funded.

 ## 3. Background
 The internet is more than 30 years old now; we have come a long way since it's inception: